 You can use Squarespace to create and manage podcasts.
-Your built-in RSS feed lets you publish to Apple Podcasts and other subscription services, while your website can help listeners find archived episodes, show notes, and more information about the podcast.
+Your built-in RSS feed lets you publish to Apple Podcasts and other podcast services, while your website can help listeners find archived episodes, show notes, and more information about the podcast.
 This guide explains how podcasts work and steps to create one using Squarespace.

 Tip: iTunes Podcasts rebranded as Apple Podcasts.